 With man sinning the way He did, what was God to do?
 The story of Noah and the ark tells of one solution, but after that God promises that He would never do that again.
-If God is to rescue man from his wickedness He once again has to the initiative.
-He singles out Abrham with whom he makes a covenant and promise.
+If God is to rescue man from his wickedness He once again had to take the initiative.
+He singles out Abraham with whom he made a covenant and promise.
 Abraham and his descendants would be the fathers of a great nation.
 In the “P” account the sign of keeping this covenant was circumcision.
 In due time when Abraham had a son by his wife, Sarah, Isaac was circumcised.

 Paul takes us this theme in his letter to the Galatians, when he inferred that all who believe, whether Jew or Gentile, are the descendants of Abraham.
 He pointed out that the covenant with Abraham was made before the Law, and therefore the Law can never annul this promise and therefore it is still ratified by God.
 We are indeed the children of Abraham.

 This psalm is one of faith, just as Abraham had shown.
 Without you I am nothing for you “are my portion and cup.”
 It is you only who “will show me the path of life” that will bring me into everlasting happiness.

 The third reading from Exodus 14.15-15.1.